jszoo/cat-mvc/README.md

 Features
 ---------

-+ Classical MVC structor, controllers + views + areas.
++ Classical MVC structure, controllers + views + areas.
 + Intuitive routes, be the benefit from the separated controller files.
 It's much more graciously than define serials of url pattern.
 + Dynamic data inject, we can get the request parameters directly from the action function (also support object inject).
 Again, it's awesame graciously than get string data from req.body/req.params.
 + Multiple MVC instance support.
 + Multiple view engines, it allows multiple view engines run together in one site.
-+ Clearly code structor, low code invasion.
++ Clearly code structure, low code invasion.
 Good for study or maintenance.

-Example
+Sample Site
 --------

 Clone the [example repo](https://github.com/jszoo/cat-mvc-sample-site.git), then install the dev dependencies and run start.